erwinheitzman/wdio-workshop-testautomationdays-2019/exercise3.md

 In the tests directory is a file called todo.spec.js in which you'll find some scenario's to be implemented.
 Use the todo.page.js to create a page object to be used in your tests.
 The exercises can be found in the todo.spec.js file marked as #1 #2, etc

+Exercise #1a

+Create page object class and export an instance of it

-Exercise #1
+Exercise #1b

-Import the page object class
+Import the page object class instance

 Excercise #2
 Add navigation to the beforeEach hook